Aubameyang bags brace as Gunners bounce back

 Arsenal was well short of its best, but it ground out a result to pull level with Chelsea in the race for UEFA Champions League qualification.

-The Gunners travel to Brighton and Hove Albion on Boxing Day (27 December NZDT) in the hope of securing back-to-back victories, while Burnley takes on Everton at Turf Moor.
+The Gunners travel to Brighton and Hove Albion on Boxing Day in the hope of securing back-to-back victories, while Burnley takes on Everton at Turf Moor.